AaronAOliver/AaronAOliver.github.io/_pages/about.md

 at [Scripps Institution of Oceanography](https://scripps.ucsd.edu/).
 I work in the lab of [Prof. Eric Allen](https://eallen.scrippsprofiles.ucsd.edu/), which hosts researchers from both Scripps and UC San Diego's School of Biological Sciences.
 I leverage my background in computer science to explore communities of marine microorganisms <i>in silico</i> for potential applications in bioenergy and biotechnology.
-My research and teaching are driven by the belief that bioinformatic methods are often underutilized in marine biology, especially ecology.
+My research and teaching are driven by the belief that bioinformatic methods are often underutilized in marine biology, especially in ecology.

 Personal history
 ------